The Technology, Media and Telecommunications Review: Russia

 The year in review

-The main trend and key legislation and policy developments in the TMT sector in Russia still relates to further amplification of state control in the sector, especially as regards foreign undertakings active on the Russian market, as well as protection of local Russian market players.
+The main trends and key legislation and policy developments in the TMT sector in Russia still relate to further amplification of state control in the sector, especially as regards foreign undertakings active on the Russian market, as well as protection of local Russian market players.

 Conclusions and outlook

 The development of the TMT sector in Russia is to a very large extent driven by the political context, and is mostly aimed at strengthening state control over the communication sector, limiting privacy and foreign influence, and enhancing control over foreign undertakings.